Copper Storage in Dogs: Mastering Prevention and Care

 Ultrasound or X-rays: Imaging studies can help visualize the liver’s size and any abnormalities.

-Genetic Testing: For breeds prone to primary copper storage disease, genetic testing can confirm the presence of the responsible genetic mutation.
+Genetic Testing: For breeds that are more susceptible to this condition, genetic testing can confirm if the responsible genetic mutation is present.

-Once your dog is diagnosed, your veterinarian will work with you to develop a treatment plan.
-Treatment typically involves a combination of diet changes, medication, and chelation therapy.
-Chelation therapy is a process that removes excess copper from the body.
+Once your dog is diagnosed, your vet will work with you to create a treatment plan.
+This often includes changes to their diet, medication, and chelation therapy, which helps remove excess copper from the body.

-While copper storage disease is a serious condition, it is manageable with proper treatment.
-With your love and support, your dog can live a long and happy life.
+While this condition can be serious, it is manageable with the right treatment.
+With your care and support, your dog can enjoy a long and happy life.

 Copper Storage Disease in Dogs